johnbeve/PHI-696/Project 4/SPARQL-JV.md

 ```

 **Problem 4-1.**
 - Around the world there are large buildings that bear the same shape as the famous Egyptian pyramids.
-These are called ziggurats.
+In Mesopotamia, these are called ziggurats.
 However, Egyptians were not the first to build this kind of structure.
-Which structures have the greatest estimated age?
+For our purposes, all ziggurats and pyramids are pyramidesque buildings (pyramidesqueBuilding), even if the database does not say so.
+Which pyramid structures have the greatest estimated age?
-- Display the name of the oldest 25 ziggurats, current country location, name of associated culture when it was formed, and estimated age.
+- Display the name of the oldest 25 ziggurats or pyramids, current country location, name of associated culture when it was formed, and estimated age.
 Optionally, display whether it was a religious building, and display as artifact of that religion.
 Order by estimated age, descending (or date of completion ascending).
+- HINT 1: You may use Construct to assert that all ziggurats are pyramids, or bind the disjunction to create a temporary class.
+- HINT 2: Since hundreds have been created since AD 1500, make sure you filter so that the query can complete.
 ```
 PREFIX anthro: <http://anthropologywiki.org/schema/ontology/>

-SELECT ?zigguratName ?countryName ?cultureName ?estimatedCompletionDate ?religiousArtifact WHERE {
+SELECT ?pyramidsqueBuilding ?countryName ?cultureName ?estimatedCompletionDate ?religiousArtifact WHERE {
-	?ziggurat a anthro:Building ;
-		rdfs:type anthro:Ziggurat ;
-		anthro:location_in ?Country ;
+	?Building anthro:location_in ?Country ;
 		anthro:cultural_originator ?Culture ;
 		anthro:date_completed ?EstimatedCompletionDate .
 	?Country rdfs:label ?countryName .
 	?Culture rdfs:label ?cultureName .
+	BIND (?ziggarat|?pyramid) AS ?pyramidesqueBuilding
 	OPTIONAL { ?Building anthro:religious_site_of ?Religion .
   		BIND exists(?Building anthro:religious_site_of ?Religion) AS ?ReligiousArtifact }
+	FILTER ( ?EstimatedCompletionDate < 1500-01-01 )
 }
 ORDER BY ASC(?estimatedCompletionDate)
 LIMIT 25
 ```

 **Problem 4-2.**
 - An E. coli breakout has occurred recently and the culprit is contaminated iceberg lettuce pallets in the distribution for fastfood restaurants in the midwestern states.
 All pallets of lettuce that passed through distribution chains in Arkansas and Nebraska are at risk.
 Declare all such lettuce to bear an "E. coli risk" role and "recall" quality status, if they were present on shipping routes through these two states.
 (You must change the safety rating, and then assert a new triple that the pallet bears a risk role with CONSTRUCT or a similar function)